da5nsy/ReproducibleResearch/episodes/step1Folders.md

 There are a number of things to consider when naming files:

-- Name folders in a meaningful way.
+- Name folders in a meaningful way

 - Don't use staff names